 Acting as junior alone

-Successfully appealed a 20-year extended sentence imposed for an extremely serious offence of s.18 GBH.
-Michael was instructed for a secondary advice nearly two years out of time.
+Successfully appealed a 20-year extended sentence imposed for a serious offence of s.18 GBH.
+Michael was instructed for secondary advice nearly two years out of time.
 The extended sentence was quashed and replaced with a 15-year determinate sentence.

 R v GG, 2018 (Court of Appeal) EWCA Crim 1061